MindPort-GmbH/VR-Builder-Documentation/README.md

 # VR Builder Documentation

+## Contribute

+To contribute, go to the [Documentation](https://mindport-gmbh.github.io/VR-Builder-Documentation/articles/core/introduction.html), navigate to the page you want to fix, and click on `Improve this Doc`.
+GitHub will guide you through the following steps:

+1. Fork the repository
+2. Edit and commit your changes
+3. Create a pull request 🎉

 ## Installation

 1. Pull this repo in a VR Builder Unity project folder (same level as Assets folder).